What to wear for a pre-wedding photo shoot

 So what to wear for your pre-wedding photo shoot?

-Usually, the session takes place around 6 months before the wedding.
+Usually, the session takes place around 6 months before the wedding in a location of your choice within South Wales.
 I’m often asked what is best to wear for the engagement photo shoot.
 It’s great to question it because you’re going to be on camera!
 The guide will help you to make a much better choice and ease any stress ahead of your pre-wedding shoot in Cardiff.

 1. Pick a style that suits you